 Leftover graphics data for a removed debug stage.
 It's possible it was used to display collision and such during development.
-It should be mentioned that this graphics data is in NES CHR format, whereas the rest of the game's CHR data is stored in the ROM using the Game Boy graphics format (more evidence of the port being rushed by the developers), so every time the game needs to upload graphics into RAM it converts the data from Game Boy to NES format on the fly.
+It should be mentioned that this graphics data is in NES CHR format, whereas the rest of the game's CHR data is stored in the ROM using the Game Boy graphics format (more evidence of the port being rushed), so every time the game needs to upload graphics into RAM it converts the data from Game Boy to NES format on the fly.
 There are no graphics data upload routines for the NES graphics format.

 Interestingly, the same graphics are also in the Game Boy version in native Game Boy graphics format.
 There are a few differences between the two sets:

 - The NES version has an additional tileset with the same elements, but in a monochrome color scheme.

 - Colors 1 and 2 of the tilesets are swapped here.

 - A couple of elements are moved across the end of the tilesets in the NES version, still being kept the same for both consoles.

 Pause the game and press B, A, Right, Down to skip to the next stage.

 Set the Skill level in the Options menu to Cub.
 Start a new game, complete The Pridelands, then collect one bonus bug in The Mane Event and complete the stage with exactly 2 lives left.
 Pause the Timon and Pumbaa's Bug Patrol game and press B, A, Right, Down.
 If done correctly, the game will automatically unpause.
-Exit the game through any means possible, then lose all your lives in the Elephant Graveyard stage and select "No" on the Continue screen.
+Exit the game, then lose all your lives in the Elephant Graveyard stage and select "No" on the Continue screen.
 Starting a new game from here will make you invulnerable.

 Enable the invincibility cheat, but don't start a new game.
 On the Options menu, select any option except "Exit", hold either Up or Left (or both), and press A. The Skill level setting will change to "Boy Love".